hapax/hapax.github.io/assets/simple-physics.md

 Distance scales with the square root of *time*, $d \propto \sqrt{t}$.
 It's also important to note that "average distance" is a bit of a misnomer.
-We really mean *average spread* of distances, so that in time $t$, an individual walker usually explores a region of size $\propto \sqrt{t}$, while a batch of walkers released from the same point will fan out to cover the same region.
+We really mean *average spread* of distances.
+In time $t$, an individual
+walker usually will explore a region of size $\propto \sqrt{t}$, while a batch of walkers released from the same point will fan out to cover that same region.
-A drop of dye in water spreads quickly, then slows, precisely because it obeys this $\sqrt{t}$ scaling.
+A drop of dye in water spreads quickly and then slows, precisely because it obeys this $\sqrt{t}$ scaling.

 ---